Flocculus/CV_homework/HW2.md

 # P1

-The total troutine is similar to the previous homework.
+The total routine is similar to the previous homework.

 First, I need to choose 4 points and create 4 corresponding new points.
 From these four pair of points, I can generate 8 equations to find the exact value of H matrix's 8 unknow parameters.